With summer coming to an end in Auburn, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last replaced yours?
-Remove it and hold it up to the light.
-If you can’t see light through it, replace it.
+Unsure when you last checked yours?
+Pull it out and angle it toward the light.
+If there’s no light visible, replace it.

 3. Clean the Inside